mgf9505/mgf9505.github.io/_pages/about.md

 🕛 News
 ======
-Feb.17, 2025: A paper is accepted by _IEEE Transactions on Artificial Intelligence_
+March.25, 2025: A paper is currently under minor revision by _IEEE Transactions on Artificial Intelligence_

 <br />